Xhelphin/findinfile/README.md

 ## Contributing

 1. Fork the repository
-2. Create a feature branch
+2. Create a feature branch from the develop branch
 3. Make your changes
 4. Submit a pull request